dilie/scRNA-Seq-PKD/README.md

 # Single cell RNA Seq analysis
-This is a python notebook I worked on to analyze a published scRNA-Seq dataset
+This repository includes an R/Seurat script and a Python notebook I worked on to analyze a published scRNA-Seq dataset